crux82/squad-it/README.md

 Automatic translation lead to nearly 90% of translated paragraph-question-answer triplets.
 Some of these triplets were not translated due to unknown characters or low lexical  coverage of the translation system.
 In many cases, the answer was not part of the translated paragraph any more after the translation, which lead to cancellation of most of the translations and lead to  approximately 45% of the translated triplets w.r.t. the original dataset.

-Further corrections were made, such as exchange of the word order in the answer text, different morphological forms were looked for and others, and if such modified answer was part of the paragraph, it was substituted.
+Further corrections were made, such as exchange of the word order in the answer text, different morphological forms were looked for and others, and if such a modified answer was part of the paragraph, it was substituted.
 This increased the translated triplets to nearly 62% of the original.

 The final SQuAD-it contains the following elements: